MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/sovereign-landing-zone.md

 #### Microsoft Cloud for Sovereignty policy baseline

-The sovereign landing zone (preview) comes with the Cloud for Sovereignty policy baseline initiatives deployed.
+The sovereign landing zone (preview) comes with the Microsoft Cloud for Sovereignty policy baseline initiatives deployed.
 As a result, you can deploy other policy sets within the sovereign landing zone (preview).
-Customers can layer additional policies on top of a sovereign landing zone (preview).
-Examples include Azure landing zone policies and policy sets that address control frameworks such as NIST 800-171 rev2 and Microsoft Cloud Security Benchmark.
+You can layer additional policies on top of the sovereign landing zone (preview).
+Examples include Azure landing zone policies and policy sets that address control frameworks such as National Institute of Standards and Technology (NIST) 800 171 Revision 2 and Microsoft Cloud Security Benchmark.

-The Cloud for Sovereignty policy baseline consists of:
+The Microsoft Cloud for Sovereignty policy baseline consists of:

 - Policies to enforce the use of confidential computing resources when workloads are deployed into the confidential management groups.
-These policies create a platform where workloads are protected at rest, in transit, and while in use, which removes Microsoft from the trust chain.
+These policies help create a platform where workloads are protected at rest, in transit, and while in use, which removes Microsoft from the trust chain.
 - Location policies, which are also deployed by default to provide cloud admin control over where Azure resources can be deployed.
 - Key management, which is controlled by a Federal Information Processing Standard (FIPS) 140-2 level-3 validated HSM and enforced by policy.